juanctorresf/portfolio-juanTorres/src/content/projects/04-gifExpertApp.md

 ---
 title: "Gif Expert App"
-description: "Gif Expert App is a aplication that allows you to find and show GIFs with your search.
-I used following technologies: "
+description: "Gif Expert App is an aplication that allows you to find and show GIFs with your search.
+I used the following technologies: "
 tools: ["HTML", "CSS", "JavaScript", "React"]
 image: "https://i.imgur.com/RsS0z5J.jpg"
 alt: "Interface of Gif Expert App"